comworkio/comwork-cloud-wiki/sizing_pricing.md

 Here's non-mandatory services we can provide:

 * Email services: our email API that ensuire 10 000 mails / month for 5 euros / months[^2].
 This API is based on [sendgrid.com](https://www.sendgrid.com), we can give you an http endpoint or a SMTP connection.
-* Backups on object storage: for now there's a free plan[^1] if you have at least one instance with a database (one bucket per database).
+* Backups on object storage: for now there's a free plan[^3] if you have at least one instance with a database (one bucket per database).

-[^1]: The free plan is 1gb per backup and only 48h of retention.
-If you need more you can open ticket and we'll come back at you with a cost estimate (we'll basically charge you the same amount we're billed by the cloud provider).

 ## Contact / subscription